 Minnesota's Psychiatric Consultation Service - Q & A (November 28, 2012) (PDF)

-As indicated in a recent press release, the Minnesota Department of Human Services has entered into an agreement with a consortium of regional mental health providers, collaborating together in a new partnership called the Mental Health Integration and Transformation (MhINT) project, to provide psychiatric consultation to pediatricians and other primary care providers who prescribe psychotropic medications for children.
+The Minnesota Department of Human Services entered into an agreement with a consortium of regional mental health providers, collaborating together in a new partnership called the Mental Health Integration and Transformation (MhINT) project, to provide psychiatric consultation to pediatricians and other primary care providers who prescribe psychotropic medications for children.
 The agreement is structured through a contract with the Mayo Clinic and subcontracts with the other MhINT members including Sanford, Essentia and PrairieCare.
 The contract includes many features which were recommended by the Children's Psychiatric Consultation Protocols Workgroup.
 The Children’s Psychiatric Consultation Protocols Workgroup met Monday, June 25, 3:00 – 5:00 p.m.
 DHS and the Mayo Clinic (and its partners) presented implementation plans for the new service.

 Following are notes and handouts from the June 25th meeting, including updates made in response to comments shared at the meeting:

 Children's Psychiatric Consultation Protocols Workgroup Meeting Notes; June 25, 2012 (PDF)

 MhINT Mission Statement and Executive Summary (draft - June 26, 2012) (PDF)

 DHS and the Mayo Clinic plan to use the Children’s Psychiatric Consultation Protocols Workgroup as the advisory group for implementation of this new service.
 In recognition of the expanded role for the Children’s Psychiatric Consultation Protocols Workgroup, DHS is seeking additional members, especially representatives of groups who will be using the service, and additional representatives of diverse communities.